 Check out this blog on the top 10 foods to support your mental health: https://www.awakenedpathcounseling.com/top-10-foods-to-support-your-mental-health/

 Awakened Path Counseling proudly provides quality transpersonal and traditional psychotherapy, at their offices in Middlesex County, New Jersey, and online.
 Their experienced therapists specialize in serving teens, children and adults.
-The experienced clinicians at Awakened Path Counseling are passionate about their holistic approach to mental health, addressing your emotional, cognitive, physical, and spiritual needs.
+The clinicians at Awakened Path Counseling are passionate about their approach to mental health, addressing your emotional, cognitive, physical, and spiritual needs and using integrative medicine and nutrition for mental health.